aishwaryalonarkar/Rust-Unix-Shell/README.md

 e. sortbytype (Sort by type): This command is used to combine multiple files of similar pattern or type and it will add those files into a one separate sub directory.

+f. pipe operator(|): This command is used to combine multiple command and run them sequentially.

 g. input redirection (<): This command redirects the input from a file and passes it to a command as parameter insted of passing the parameter from standard input.

 h. quit: Use quit to get out of rust command line.